cturvey/stm32extldr/h7_mt25q128/README.md

-# Micron MT25Q128
+# Micron MT25Q128 (128Mbit / 16MB)
-### Contribute via   https://paypal.me/cliveone  everything helps, this takes a lot of time, parts and effort
+### Contribute via   https://paypal.me/cliveone  everything helps, this takes a lot of time, parts, fixtures and effort.
+Suggested $80-100 USD

-Support for Micron MT25Q128A / MT25QL128A compatible parts on STM32H7xx platforms
+Support for Micron MT25Q128A / MT25QL128A / N25Q128 compatible parts on STM32H7xx platforms

 The pin usage here is reported in the custom naming